coding-benjito/dynamod/MODEL_REFERENCE.md

 - object method access (`x.y(…)`)
 - strings (limited by single or double quotes)
 - access of local variables, parameters and formulas (by name)
-- Python-style conditional expressions: `<x> if <cond> else <y>`
+- conditional expressions: `if <cond> <x> else <y>`

-Objects can be inserted into Dynamod's namespace when initializing the model.
+Objects can be inserted into Dynamod's namespace while initializing the model.
 There are some predefined variables:

 - **ALL**: the total population, which is a starting point for population segments (see below)
 - **SEGMENT**: the current segment of the population inside a progression (see below)